 1. Different national requirements

 EU member states will be able to request additional information, such as cost-effectiveness evidence, during the JCA process.
-However, additional clinical information will still be required at national level which is where reimbursement decisions will be made.
-Individual member states may also be able to request the same evidence as at EU level, but conduct different analyses.
+Yet, additional clinical information will still be required at national level and this is where reimbursement decisions will be made.
+Additionally, there may be differences in accepted methods for evidence synthesis between the EU member states.
+Presumably, individual member states will still be able to request the same evidence as at EU level, but analysed differently.

 2. Risk of needing to repeat submission following CHMP opinion

-JCA dossier submission must be made prior to CHMP opinion.
-However, the PICOs may change following CHMP opinion (e.g. if the indicated population is restricted), meaning that the whole JCA process could need to be repeated.
+The JCA dossier submission needs to be made prior to CHMP opinion (at least 45 days prior to publication of the opinion).
+Since aspects of PICOs may change following CHMP opinion, there is a risk that the whole JCA process will need to be repeated.

 3. Potential for an unmanageable number of PICOs